kasem-sm/SlimeKT/docs/api/subscribption/get_all_subscribed_topics.md

   GET api/subscriptionService/all
 ```

-Fetches all the **subscribed** topics of the current User.
-If the `userId` is not passed in the parameters, an empty list would be retrieved.
+Fetches all the "subscribed** topics of the current user.
+If `userId` is null, an empty list would be retrieved.

 | Parameter | Type     | Description         | Required | Default Value |